14 Good Reasons

 Get a quarter ($.25) and place it on the veneer.
 Move it around the veneer and look for gaps between the veneer and the coin.
 If any place on the veneer shows more than 1/8" of gap under it, you'll probably need to flatten the veneer.
 Of course, this is just a rule of thumb.
-Some exceptionally brittle veneers will need to be flattened completely regardless of the gap.
-Veneers that are being seamed together to cover a larger surface are much easy to cut and join when they are very flat.
+You will find that exceptionally brittle veneers need to be treated with a veneer softener and flattened regardless of the gap.
+Additionally, veneers that are being seamed together (using a veneer saw and veneer tape) are much easy to cut and join when they are very flat.

 Veneer Softeners 101

 I've tried several types of softening solutions.
 Here's what I've found:

 Super Soft 2™ Veneer Softener - Despite its cheesy name, SS2 is by far, the most effective and user friendly veneer softener available.
-By temporarily plasticizing wood cells, veneers treated with Super-Soft 2 become easy to flatten and unbelievably flexible.
-It also does not affect the stain absorbing properties of the veneer.
+By temporarily plasticizing wood cells, veneers treated with Super-Soft 2 become easy to flatten and surprisingly flexible.
+Once dry this softener does not affect the stain absorbing properties of the veneer.

 Ultimately, it's the water in this product that makes the veneer soft and pliable.
 But there is another chemical in Super Soft which is extremely hygroscopic (it attracts moisture).
 This chemical remains in the veneer even after it feels dry.
 It is this remnant that keeps some moisture in the veneer and allows the wood to remain soft for several days after the visible water content has evaporated.
 Check this out... if you get a drop of softener on your work bench and leave it there, the chemicals in SS2 will retain the water content and it won't evaporate for several days!

-- Apply by dipping, spraying, or brushing (spraying is ideal).
+- Apply the softener by dipping, spraying, or brushing (spraying is ideal).
 I prefer to spray the veneer until it begins to drip.
 Be sure to saturate both sides of the veneer.
 Do not dilute the softener.